AnantJainn/PawsomeVision/README.md

 - Python 3.x
 - TensorFlow 2.x
 - NumPy
-- OpenCV (cv2)
 - Matplotlib

-You can install the dependencies using `pip`: pip install tensorflow numpy opencv-python matplotlib
+You can install the dependencies using `pip`: pip install tensorflow numpy matplotlib

 ## Dataset